-RULE §5.45 Criteria for New Baccalaureate and Master's Degree Programs
+§5.45 Criteria for New Baccalaureate and Master's Degree Programs

-Requests for new baccalaureate and master's degree programs must provide information and documentation demonstrating that the proposed degree programs meet all of the following criteria:
+New baccalaureate and master's degree programs must meet all of the following criteria:

-- (1) Role and mission.
-The program must be within the existing role and mission of the institution as indicated by its table of programs or the Board must make the determination that the program is appropriate for the mission of the institution. - (2) Unnecessary duplication.
+(1) Role and mission.
+The program must be within the existing role and mission of the institution as indicated by its table of programs or the Board must make the determination that the program is appropriate for the mission of the institution.

+(2) Unnecessary duplication.
 The program must not unnecessarily duplicate a program at another institution serving the same regional population.
-The offering of basic liberal arts and sciences courses and degree programs in public senior institutions is not considered unnecessary duplication. - (3) Faculty resources. - (A) Faculty resources must be adequate to provide high program quality.
+The offering of basic liberal arts and sciences courses and degree programs in public senior institutions is not considered unnecessary duplication.

+(3) Faculty resources.

+(A) Faculty resources must be adequate to provide high program quality.
 With few exceptions, the master's degree should be the minimum educational attainment for faculty teaching in baccalaureate programs.
 In most disciplines, the doctorate should be the minimum educational attainment for faculty teaching in graduate programs.
 Faculty should meet the qualitative and quantitative criteria of the Southern Association of Colleges and Schools, and the appropriate accrediting body, if a professional program.
 There should be sufficient numbers of qualified faculty dedicated to a new program.
-This number shall vary depending on the discipline, the nature of the program, and the anticipated number of students. - (B) In evaluating faculty resources for proposed degree programs, the Board shall consider only those degrees held by faculty that were issued by: - (i) United States institutions accredited by accrediting agencies recognized by the Board or, - (ii) institutions located outside the United States that have demonstrated that their degrees are equivalent to degrees issued from an institution in the United States accredited by accrediting agencies recognized by the Board.
-The procedures for establishing that equivalency shall be consistent with the guidelines of the National Council on the Evaluation of Foreign Education Credentials, or its successor. - (4) Library and IT resources.
-Library and information technology resources must be adequate for the program and meet the standards of the appropriate accrediting agencies. - (5) Facilities, equipment, and clinical placements.
+This number shall vary depending on the discipline, the nature of the program, and the anticipated number of students.

+(B) In evaluating faculty resources for proposed degree programs, the Board shall consider only those degrees held by faculty that were issued by:

+(i) United States institutions accredited by accrediting agencies recognized by the Board or,

+(ii) institutions located outside the United States that have demonstrated that their degrees are equivalent to degrees issued from an institution in the United States accredited by accrediting agencies recognized by the Board.
+The procedures for establishing that equivalency shall be consistent with the guidelines of the National Council on the Evaluation of Foreign Education Credentials, or its successor.

+(4) Library and IT resources.
+Library and information technology resources must be adequate for the program and meet the standards of the appropriate accrediting agencies.

+(5) Facilities, equipment, and clinical placements.
 Facilities and clinical placements must be adequate to initiate the program.
 Adequate classroom and laboratory space, equipment, and office space should be available for the proposed program.
-Arrangements for any essential clinical placements should be made before program approval. - (6) Curriculum design.
+Arrangements for any essential clinical placements should be made before program approval.

+(6) Curriculum design.
 The curriculum should be up-to-date and consistent with current educational theory.
 Professional programs and those resulting in licensure must be designed to meet the standards of appropriate regulatory bodies.